-NZ winemaker killed in freak kite-surfing accident
+New Zealand winemaker Douglas Wisor has been killed in a freak kite-surfing accident.

 American-born Wisor – who worked at Craggy Range winery – was pulled from the sea by a gust of wind, dragged through trees and into the side of a caravan.
 He died from multiple head and chest wounds.

 It is thought he was unable to release his harness in time as the powerful gust lifted his kite from the ocean at Te Awanga, a small settlement on the east coast of New Zealand’s North Island, near Hastings in Hawke’s Bay